• 03-06-24

 Summary

 An Assistant Accountant is an invaluable asset to any organisation’s finance team and can play a huge role in its stability and growth.
-By further understanding the role, recognising its importance and identifying the right skills you need for the role, you can build a well-rounded accounting team who are vital in your company’s success.
+By further understanding the role, recognising its importance and identifying the right skills you need, you can build a well-rounded accounting team vital to your company’s success.